czerwonk/routing-rocks-policy-role/README.md

 ## NixOS
 This bird configuration can also be used inside of NixOS.
-The module enables and configures ``services.bird2`` building and packaging the bird configuration by running ansible when running ``nixos-rebuild``.
+The module enables and configures ``services.bird`` building and packaging the bird configuration by running ansible when running ``nixos-rebuild``.

 The NixOS module can be imported using flakes.
 ```